syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/steps.md

 # Steps in ##Platform_Name## Stepper control

-The ASP Net MVC Stepper allows you to add steps using the [Steps](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Steps) property.
+The ASP.NET MVC Stepper allows you to add steps using the [Steps](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Steps) property.
 Each step can be configured with options such as `IconCss`, `Text`, `Label`, `CssClass` and more.

 ## Adding steps